-The courses and groups of riders were subsequently split into ‘Road’ which is designed to comply with Police Motorcycle Roadcraft, and ‘Track’ for riders which from 2016 complies with ACU guidelines as we now have 6 ACU race coaches, for rider either doing or looking to do trackdays, or race.
-This separates riders to everyone’s benefit, and makes training easier (and panders to a very small vocal minority who regard any track training as encouraging reckless riding).
+The courses were subsequently split into ‘Road’ which is designed to comply with Police Motorcycle Roadcraft, and ‘Track’ for riders which from 2016 complied with ACU guidelines as we now have 9 ACU race coaches, for rider either doing or looking to do trackdays, or race.
+This makes training easier (and panders to a very small vocal minority who regard any track training as encouraging reckless riding).

 Over the first 3 years we have also attracted Rob Frost ex WSS, Dan Linfoot from BSB, Martin Powell a successful Manx competitor and RoSPA Examiner, Vince Con another very experienced Police, RoSPA and track rider, and our first ‘home grown’ coach Rich Evans whom I’ve known for the last few years.

 The basic problem training on track days and for other schools is the sheer number of riders on the track (sometimes 50 or more) of varying abilities.
 This makes working on your riding very difficult, as you’d be lucky to get many clear laps during the day, when the secret is finding a good consistent pace on which to build.
 The cause is the sheer cost of track hire on the major circuits, so you have to pack them in to get the price right down.
 Or use the short in-field circuits, like Silverstone’s Stow Circuit, or have two ‘half days’ or ‘shifts’.

 For a track coach, ‘riding shot gun’ on track days trying to train riders can be very frustrating, for the above reasons.